We Love the City

 We Love the City is the third album by British indie rock band Hefner.
-It was released by Too Pure in two formats in 2000, the standard version and a second version with a disc featuring videos for "I Took Her Love for Granted" and "Good Fruit," as well as a John Peel session.
-The entire John Peel session was later released as the album Maida Vale.
+It was released by Too Pure.

+The album peaked at #92 in the UK Albums Chart and #11 in the Independent Albums Chart.
+We Love the City had two charting singles with Good Fruit (#50 / #5 Independent) and "The Greedy Ugly People" (#69 / #10 Independent).
+The singles also placed in John Peel's BBC Radio 1 Festive Fifty for 2000, along with "The Day That Thatcher Dies" and "Painting & Kissing".

+The album features vocals on a number of tracks by Amelia Fletcher.
+This was the first Hefner LP to feature Jack Hayter as a permanent member.

+Darren Hayman, lead singer and songwriter, has described We Love the City as his "favourite Hefner record."

 The album was reissued in 2009.

-The album features vocals on a number of tracks by Amelia Fletcher, who is the vocalist for a number of bands (Marine Research, Heavenly, Talulah Gosh).
-This was the first Hefner LP to feature Jack Hayter as a permanent member.

-Darren Hayman, lead singer and songwriter, has described We Love the City as his "favourite Hefner record".